-In fact, I was making my girls lunch today, got busy, and before I knew it my pan of boiling noodles overflowed all over the glass cooktop.
+In fact, I was making my girls’ lunch today, got busy, and before I knew it my pan of boiling noodles overflowed all over the glass cooktop.

-Supplies For DIY Glass Stove Top Cleaner
+Simple Supplies For DIY Glass Stove Top Cleaner

 How To Clean A Glass Top Stove

-Begin by making sure that your stovetop is cool.
+1.The first thing you want to do is to make sure that your stovetop is cool.
 This is very important!

-I will say though, you don’t want the mixture to be too dry because it won’t be easy to scrub.
+Important tip-for best results you don’t want the mixture to be too dry because it won’t be easy to scrub.
 But you don’t want it too wet because it will just run all over and make a mess.

 Tips For Cleaning Your Glass Top Stove

-Glass top stoves are great, but they do take a little extra care.
+Ceramic cooktops are great, but they do take a little extra care.

-Clean Only When Cool
+1. Clean Only When Cool

-Never clean your glass stove top while it’s hot!
+Never clean your glass stovetop while it’s hot!

 Some cleaning materials can damage the finish of the glass, leaving pits or boils.

-No Glass Cleaner
+2. No Glass Cleaner

-It seems like glass cleaner would be a decent option for sprucing up your glass top stove, right?
+It seems like a household glass cleaner would be a decent option for sprucing up your glass top stove, right?

-Vinegar can be used (which is what a lot of people use to clean their windows), but if you are thinking of using a commercial window cleaner that has ammonia or other chemicals, don’t do it!
+White vinegar can be used (which is what a lot of people use to clean their windows), but if you are thinking of using a commercial window cleaner that has ammonia or other chemicals, don’t do it!

 Sometimes it’s necessary to use a little elbow grease and really scrub those stains, but be careful!

-Just Say No To Chemical Cleaning Products
+4. Just Say No To Chemical Cleaning Products

-There are a number of commercially available cleaners for glass stove tops, and they might even work fairly well.
+There are a number of commercially available cleaners for glass stovetops, and they might even work fairly well.